-BIRD RATING: EXCELLENT
+BIRD RATING: AVERAGE

 Friar’s Bay Pond: Located on the South East Peninsular road just over the hill from Frigate Bay.
 BIRD RATING: POOR

-BIRD RATING; GREAT POND—GOOD, SMALL POND—GOOD
+BIRD RATING; GREAT POND—GOOD, SMALL POND—NON-EXISTANT

 Major’s Bay Pond: Located at the southern tip of the road on the South East Peninsular, where the Car ferry to Nevis docks.
 BIRD RATING: POOR